-This is a boolean flag to instruct CompilationDatabase to write the file and target members in the compilation database with absolute or relative paths.
+A boolean flag to instruct CompilationDatabase whether to write the file and output members in the compilation database using absolute or relative paths.

 The default value is False (use relative paths)

 concat

 A function used to produce variables like \$\CPPINCFLAGS.
 It takes four or five arguments: a prefix to concatenate onto each element, a list of elements, a suffix to concatenate onto each element, an environment for variable interpolation, and an optional function that will be called to transform the list before concatenation.